-After a 25 year career as a senior audit partner with a big 4 management consulting firm and ten years as an executive vice president of global risk management for a leading international pharmaceutical company, I found myself in a position where I could afford to retire, but I was still too young and driven not to contribute.
+After a 25-year career as a senior audit partner with a big 4 management consulting firm and 10 years as an executive vice president of global risk management for a leading international pharmaceutical company, I found myself in a position where I could afford to retire but was still too young and driven not to contribute.
 It was suggested, since I was a CPA and had extensive risk management, IT and Sarbanes-Oxley governance experience, that I might consider a board seat with a public or private equity firm.
-I researched the Internet, wrote a resume and started mailing colleagues, executive recruiters and even answering on-line job posts and after four months did not even get a bite.
+I researched online, wrote a resume and started mailing colleagues, executive recruiters.
+I even answered job posts on the Web, but, after four months, I did not get a single bite.
 I was getting frustrated.
-During a conversation with a respected headhunter, it was suggested that I contact Executive Advisory.
-After my first week of working with Executive Advisory, my feeling of frustration began to fade.
+During a conversation with a respected headhunter, it was suggested that I contact Executive-Advisory.
+After my first week of working with Executive-Advisory, my feeling of frustration began to fade.
 I was now working with professionals and using a process that had a track record of success.
 I felt like I was in control of my future again.
 The hardest part of the process was making the follow-up calls.
-The strategist and team leader, working with me, provided great support and kept me focused on the positive.
-After I got through the first dozen calls, I began to feel more comfortable and more skilled and the exercise helped me immensely in preparation for my interviews with boards and their respective committees.
+The strategist and team leader working with me provided great support and kept me focused on the positive.
+After I got through the first dozen calls, I began to feel more comfortable and skilled, and the exercise helped me immensely in preparation for my interviews with boards and their respective committees.
 During that time, I had a number of interesting conversations with boards, and their respective representatives (law firms, audit and investment banking firms) that expressed an interest.
 From those conversations, I had twelve follow-up phone interviews and five in-person interviews.
 I received one offer to join a public company board in the life sciences sector and two additional offers following interviews.
 I accepted the first offer and decided to decline the other two based on non-compete requirements and potential liabilities.
-The “Reverse Search Process” that Executive Advisory offers works if you are focused, follow through with every step, and stay with it.
+The “Reverse Search Process” that Executive-Advisory offers works if you are focused, follow through with every step, and stay with it.

 – Darryl C.

-I was the CFO of an iconic investment-banking and brokerage firm that was nearly decimated during the 9/11 attacks.
+I was the CFO of an iconic investment banking and brokerage firm that was nearly decimated during the 9/11 attacks.
 I was instrumental in spearheading the repair and growth of the company’s global financial infrastructure and won awards for my initiatives during a very challenging period.
-The company had rewarded its executive team handsomely, so I opted to retire and hopefully fill my free time with consulting jobs and non-for-profit boards.
-The consulting work never really materialized and the two non-for-profit boards, that I ended up serving on, were highly, politically charged and more frustrating than satisfying, so I set out to look for a private sector board seat.
+The company had rewarded its executive team handsomely, so I opted to retire and hopefully fill my free time with consulting jobs and nonprofit boards.
+The consulting work never really materialized and the two nonprofit boards that I ended up serving on were highly politically charged and more frustrating than satisfying, so I set out to look for a private sector board seat.
 I asked all of my former business friends for connections and I sent resumes to every search firm in the country with a business listing.
 Although I received a lot of nice letters, there were no interviews.
-One of the search firms, that I contacted, suggested calling Executive-Advisory.
-I am glad I did, as they explained why my process was not working and how to get the attention of the people who have the power to nominate me to a board.
+One of the search firms that I contacted suggested calling Executive-Advisory.
+I am glad I did, as they explained why my process was not working and educated me on how to best get the attention of the people who have the power to nominate me to a board.
 I had been trying for a year, on my own, with absolutely no results.
 Executive-Advisory’s efforts produced two board offers in 45 days and I accepted one.
 The other company was undergoing a financial reinstatement and I didn’t feel comfortable with the CEO.
-I may enlist them to conduct another search, as the remuneration, from the company from whom I accepted the board nomination, was quite handsome.
-I plan on resigning from the non-for-profit boards and expanding my for-profit governance activity.
+I may enlist them to conduct another search, as the remuneration from the company from whom I accepted the board nomination, was quite handsome.
+I plan on resigning from the nonprofit boards and expanding my for-profit governance activity.

 – John C.